 Summary

-More recent research focuses on early Buddhist art during and after the Kuṣāṇa period (1st to 5th centuries), in particular the representations of the Bodhisattva and future Buddha Maitreya and their relationship to the development of Mahayana Buddhism.
+I am also interested in early Buddhist art in India during and after the Kuṣāṇa period (1st to 5th centuries), in particular the representations of the Bodhisattva and future Buddha Maitreya and their relationship to the development of Mahāyāna Buddhism.

 Mustang